-- 4.2.2 The updated Winter Service Plan 2021/2022 and map showing the primary/secondary precautionary salting routes and grit bin locations are available in Appendix 1 and on the Council's website. - 4.2.3 The Berkshire Winter Service Consortium (includes the six Berkshire Unitary Local Authorities) agreed to jointly tender the 'winter forecasting' service and a new supplier will be appointed before the 2021/2022 winter season commences.
-West Berkshire Council will continue to be the lead Local Authority for the administration of this contract on behalf of the Berkshire Winter Service Consortium. - 4.2.4 Risk assessments and method statements have been updated and agreed with the Council's gritting contractor J. H. Cresswell and Sons Ltd to take account of the Covid-19 pandemic and will be actively updated as Government advice is made available. - 4.2.5 A review of the proposed 'Active Travel Plan' schemes has shown that they are primarily situated on the existing 'primary/secondary' precautionary salting routes.
-Any future Active Travel Plan schemes brought forward will be evaluated to determine whether they should be added to the precautionary salting route. - 4.2.6 A review of the National Covid-19 Temporary Testing Stations/Sites has been carried out and they are primarily situated on or adjacent to the existing primary/secondary precautionary salting routes.
-The access to other new sites will be included within the primary precautionary salting route on a needs basis when any station/site is operational.
+- 4.2.2 The updated Winter Service Plan 2022/2023 and map showing the primary/secondary precautionary salting routes and grit bin locations are available in Appendix 1 and on the Council's website. - 4.2.3 The Berkshire Winter Service Consortium (includes the six Berkshire Unitary Local Authorities) agreed to jointly tender the 'winter forecasting' service and the supplier was appointed before the 2021/2022 winter season commenced.
+West Berkshire Council continues to be the lead Local Authority for the administration of this contract on behalf of the Berkshire Winter Service Consortium. - 4.2.4 Risk assessments and method statements will, if required, be further updated and agreed with the Council's gritting contractor J. H. Cresswell and Sons Ltd, to take account of the ongoing Covid-19 pandemic.
+The situation will be actively monitored, and any further Government advice acted upon. - 4.2.5 A review of the proposed 'Active Travel Plan' schemes has shown that they are primarily situated on the existing 'primary/secondary' precautionary salting routes.
+Any future Active Travel Plan schemes brought forward will be evaluated to determine whether they should be added to the precautionary salting route.